 Cooking truly is an art.
 The best cooks allow their inspiration, creativity, and love for the craft to run free in order to create true masterpieces.
 The best cooks are the best because their creations come from their heart.
 They truly love what they do.
 However, in order to be successful in the industry, creativity and inspiration are not the only ingredients needed.
-These must be combined in equal parts with the science of flavor and nutrition, practice, and know-how.
+These must be combined in equal parts with skills you can gain through the study of culinary arts.

 The culinary arts industry is very competitive.
 It is more and more common for top restaurants to require that candidates who want to work in their kitchens have a degree in culinary arts.
 This means that, if you want to be taken seriously as a chef, and if you want to be successful in your career, you are going to need to get an education.